The only thing I like less than representing my constituents is talking to them.

 Source: ACLU of Georgia

-And if you’re a woman, I might threaten you.
-Or worse.
+But if you’re a woman, I might threaten you.

 I’m creepy.